imanmay2/CPP-PROGRAMMING/README.md

 ## Feedback

-If you have any feedback, please reach out to us at manmaychakarborty@gmail.com
+If you have any feedback, please reach out to me at manmaychakarborty@gmail.com

 ## 🛠 Skills